 Authentication

-MINT supports two complementary authentication methods: a classic email + password flow that issues short-lived JWTs, and WebAuthn / passkey login that uses a hardware security key, Touch ID, Windows Hello, or any other passkey-capable authenticator.
+MINT supports two complementary authentication methods: a classic email + password flow that issues JWTs, and WebAuthn / passkey login that uses a hardware security key, Touch ID, Windows Hello, or any other passkey-capable authenticator.

 [Screenshot: login page showing email-and-password form and "Sign in with passkey" button]